Sydney Gardens is one of Britain’s best remaining Georgian Pleasure Gardens. It opened in 1795 and was a favourite spot of Jane Austen.

 Events and activities in Sydney Gardens

 From September 2017 to May 2018 we ran a series of activities, events and training session in Sydney Gardens as part of our Development Phase, to trial ideas and needs and to engage with the public, park users and community groups in Bath and our surrounding neighbourhoods.
 Go to our Events page to see what happened.
-If successful with our Round 2 application, we will be running a packed programme of activities and events for people of all ages and needs.
+Following news of our successful Round 2 application to the HLF Parks for People Fund, we will be running a packed programme of activities and events for people of all ages and needs, over our three year Delivery Phase (2019 - 2021).

 Get involved and keep in touch